Order-Induced Variance in the Moving-Range Sigma Estimator: A Total-Variance Decomposition: Discussion

 As an illustration, consider the $n=35$ chemical-process observations in \citet[Table~2]{CryerRyan1990}, where consecutive measurements have sample lag-1 autocorrelation $0.528$.
-The observed-order estimate is $T_{\mathrm{obs}}=\overline{\mathrm{MR}}/d_2=0.038$ (as reported by Cryer and Ryan), while the permutation mean is $\bar T=\GMD/d_2=0.062$, close to $S/c_4=0.061$.
-In $B=100{,}000$ random reorderings of the same values, only two gave $T(X,\Pi)\le T_{\mathrm{obs}}$.
-Positive serial dependence makes neighbors unusually similar, suppressing $T_{\mathrm{obs}}$ far below the Gini baseline; the conditional permutation distribution provides a direct benchmark.
-This contrast complements \citet{CryerRyan1990}'s recommendation to compute both $\overline{\mathrm{MR}}/d_2$ and $S/c_4$ and to investigate substantial discrepancies; see also \citet{CruthisRigdon1992} for ratio-based stability diagnostics built from the same two variance estimates.
+The observed-order estimate is $T_{\mathrm{obs}}=0.038$ (as reported by Cryer and Ryan), while the permutation mean is $\bar T=\GMD/d_2=0.062$, close to $S/c_4=0.061$.
+In $B=10^{7}$ random reorderings of the same values, the observed estimate lies far in the lower tail of the conditional permutation distribution, with estimated one-sided permutation probability approximately $4\times 10^{-5}$ and Monte Carlo standard error about $2\times 10^{-6}$; see Fig.~\ref{fig:cr-permutation}.
+Positive serial dependence makes neighbors unusually similar, suppressing $T_{\mathrm{obs}}$ far below the Gini baseline.
+This contrast complements the recommendation of \citet{CryerRyan1990} to compute both $\overline{\mathrm{MR}}/d_2$ and $S/c_4$ and to investigate substantial discrepancies; see also \citet{CruthisRigdon1992}.
+In current practice this comparison is summarized by the stability ratio of \citet{RamirezRunger2006} and the stability index of \citet{JensenSzarkaWhite2019}.

-Because $T(X,\Pi)$ is defined for any permutation, the conditional permutation distribution of $T$ given observed values provides a simple descriptive benchmark for how the observed ordering compares with random reorderings \citep{PootsWoodcock2012}.
-This ``random-order'' reference is closely aligned with Shewhart's thought experiment of taking a fixed set of observed values and considering the ensemble of possible sequences generated by mixing/drawing, while recognizing that such comparisons cannot by themselves ``verify'' randomness from a single realized run; accordingly, we treat the permutation distribution as a conditional benchmark rather than a definitive i.i.d.\ test \citep{Shewhart1939}.
-We view these permutation comparisons primarily as descriptive summaries; for example, one could report the one-sided permutation $p$-value $p=\Pr_{\Pi}\{T(X,\Pi)\le T_{\mathrm{obs}}\mid X\}$ (equivalently, the permutation rank of $T_{\mathrm{obs}}$) as a simple diagnostic of whether the observed ordering is unusually smooth or rough relative to random reorderings.